kalinbas/bitso-historical-data/README.md

 2. Get Node.JS if you don't have it yet https://nodejs.org/en/download

-3. Download source code and run the next lines within a Terminal window in your Pc/Laptop/Mac
+3. Execute the next lines within a Terminal window in your Pc/Laptop/Mac

 `git clone https://github.com/kalinbas/bitso-historical-data.git`